 Out-line Field History of the Sixty-second

 The "Out-line Field History" is both wonderful and very frustrating.
-I have learned details about the 62d that I have not seen elsewhere, but there are great omissions of detail.
+There are details about the 62d not seen elsewhere, but there are great omissions of detail.
 For example, the author provides a description of the regiment's original uniforms, but includes no detail or description of the "French uniforms" that the regiment won for making "the best progress and present[ing] the finest appearance" among all the regiments in Porter's Division of the Army of the Potomac.
 He describes battles with no little more information than that the officers led gallantly and the men fought bravely.

 The copy of the "Out-line Field History" presented to me is incomplete.
 The account is cut off mid-sentence, but my guess is that less than a page of text is missing, since the title indicated that the outline history ended on the 1st day of August 1863, and the story of the pursuit of Lee after Gettysburg is being told on the last page I have.